Frankenchrist

 Frankenchrist is the third album by the American hardcore punk band Dead Kennedys, released in 1985 on Alternative Tentacles.

 The album is an example of the progressive, psychedelic side of Dead Kennedys' musical personality.
 The spaghetti Western soundtrack influence is noticeable in the horn parts and in East Bay Ray's guitar work.
 Frankenchrist is also noted for its relative lack of traditionally "hardcore" material, with most of the tracks being slower and longer than the majority of other Dead Kennedys songs.
-"M.T.V. − Get off the Air" is notable for its pointed slam of the music establishment and "Stars and Stripes of Corruption" for its exegesis of vocalist Jello Biafra's political philosophies.
+"M.T.V. − Get off the Air" is notable for its pointed attack on the music establishment and "Stars and Stripes of Corruption" for its exegesis of vocalist Jello Biafra's political philosophies.

+Inspiration

+Biafra said, "One of the main focal points of Frankenchrist is if we are going to rise above the need for cops and laws, we can quit using the old American work ethic of seeing how much you can get away with and how much you can scam and who cares whose back you stab."

 Controversies

 "Landscape #XX"

 The album was a subject of controversy because the original record sleeve included a poster featuring the painting Landscape #XX, or Penis Landscape, by H. R. Giger, depicting rows of copulating penises and vulvae.
-The choice of the painting came as the result of a comment by Jello Biafra to his then-roommate and Dead Kennedys artist, Jayed Scotti, art partners with Winston Smith.
+The choice of the painting came as the result of a comment by Jello Biafra to his then-roommate and Dead Kennedys artist, Jayed Scotti, art partner of Winston Smith.
 Biafra showed Scotti a copy of Omni magazine showing several works of art by Giger, including "Penis Landscape", printed in 1977, for a Paris art collection.
 Biafra said he wanted to use the piece on the upcoming album cover.
 Scotti phoned New York agent Les Barany and explained the project.
 Barany contacted Giger to ask permission, then contacted Mike Bonanno of Alternative Tentacles Records; Giger agreed to let the label use a reproduction chrome of the artwork for $600, half the usual price.
 Biafra presented the idea to the other members of the band, but the idea was rejected as the album cover and as an interior gatefold double LP album.
 Finally it was accepted as an inserted poster.
 Jayed Scotti created the production mechanicals by hand for the poster.
 The poster was printed and inserted in the Frankenchrist album with an additional sticker on the outside shrinkwrap, warning buyers of the contents.

 Biafra was brought to trial for distributing harmful matter to minors, and though the case did not result in a conviction, Alternative Tentacles was almost driven to bankruptcy.
 It was only through the support of fans that the label was able to stay alive.
 Biafra gained attention as a champion of free speech, and was subsequently one of the most active opponents of the Parents Music Resource Center.